anaptecs/jeaf-generator.io/uml-modeling-guide/modeling-guidelines.md

 ### Mandatory Rules

-The following table contains a set of mandatory modelling rules.
+The following table contains a set of mandatory modeling rules.
 Mandatory means that in case that they are not fulfilled it is expected that JEAF Generator won’t be able to produce legal code.
 May be code generation will be even [interrupted for such model elements](/developer-guide/general-behavior).

 <br>